sergemazille/reveal-basis/README.md

 You totally can combine all the transitions to achieve the effect you want.

-**To create your own transition**, you will have to follow some simple rules:
+<span style="text-decoration: underline;">To create your own transition, you will have to follow some simple rules:</span>

 - its class name has to start with `.--transition-`

 - define the 'normal' and the 'is-visible' state

 ```css
 /* my custom transition */